top of page

 Being that much of my life was spent people observing, I developed a mode of hyper vigilance.
 Because of this, my awareness level and intuition tend to be some of my greatest strengths (I'd probably do well in the espionage industry).
 When managing and understanding the needs of my team (coworkers, family, friends, etc.), when attempting to diffuse a situation where anger is at the forefront, when an individual is feeling lonely and left out, I lead with communication and compassion.
 Even if the results are not what is wanted the first time around, communication and compassion need to be established at the roots.
 Communication, compassion, and a lack of shame need to lay the groundwork.

 Coming out of my shell and starting the trek to discovering my true individuality has been a struggle to say the least, and is still an ongoing journey.
-Growing up in a hetero normative, narrative based society, I had no examples within reach of what it looks like to be a successful gay man in a way that resonated with me.
-So as I continued to follow the path of how a man is supposed to be and exist in life, I continued to dig an emotional hole for myself.
+Growing up in a hetero normative, narrative based society, I had no examples within reach of what it looks like to be a successful gay man (or better stated: a successful individual who doesn't conform to expectations out of the need for validation/approval) in a way that resonated with me.
+So as I continued to follow the path of how a man is supposed to be and exist in life, I continued to dig an emotional and neurological hole for myself.
 It wasn't until I was a senior in college, ready to graduate and start the ‘rest of my life,’ when my head was pounding at a strength in which I could no longer handle.
 Due to the severity of the emotional pain at this point, I was very fortunate that something clicked.
 I met with the counseling services at my university and grabbed the rescue rope they threw down.
 I was emotionally and developmentally at the bottom of the pit I dug, and now with their help and the help of others, it was time to start climbing out.

-I feel, right now, one of my purposes in life is to throw that rope out for others blindly reaching.
-To provide space for anyone struggling with their identity to seek the guidance and love they need to create self love at their core.
-To provide a place where people feel psychologically safe, they feel a sense of calmness.
-Feeling safe and then beginning to inquire is needed so you can begin the journey of cultivating self-love.
+I feel, right now, one of my purposes in life is to throw that rope out for others blindly reaching...reaching for something.
+To provide space for anyone struggling with their identity, their individuality, who may be seeking the guidance and love they need to create self love at their core.
+To provide a place where people feel safe to just be, whatever that means for them.
+Feeling safe, beginning to be curious, and authentically feeling your way through life is somethign we all desire (whether we are aware of this or not) so you can begin the journey of cultivating self-love.
 Losing the shame so you can live a more limitless life is ultimately what we all deserve and desire.

 "It takes courage to grow up and become who you really are," E. E. Cummings.